Fine Example of Abraham Ortelius' Map of the Americas, One of the Most Iconic Maps of the Western Hemisphere

 The map, which shows both North and South America, featured in Abraham Ortelius' Theatrum Orbis Terrarum, the first modern atlas of the world.
 Ortelius' Americae Sive Novi Orbis Nova Descriptio is without a doubt one of the most recognized and influential maps of the Americas from the sixteenth century and it had a profound influence on contemporary cartography.

 It went through three major revisions to the plates, as noted in Van Den Broecke.
 Additionally, there are several states of the map.

-North and South America stretch across this single hemisphere map.
-To the north, North America somewhat resembles the continent we know today, except the area near Alaska is undefined and the northwest bulges to the east.
-South America is a squat landmass, early editions have an extension in the southwest that would disappear in later editions of the map.
+North and south America stretch across this single hemisphere map.
+To the north, north America somewhat resembles the continent we know today, except the area near Alaska is undefined and the northwest bulges to the east.
+South America is a squat landmass, with early editions having an extension in the southwest that would disappear in later editions of the map.

 The title is decorated with the key-like geometric decorations common to the maps in Ortelius' atlas.
 In the ocean, a sea monster lurks.
 In the Pacific, ships stream through the water, their sails filled with imaginary winds.